alexispaljic/itn-web/README.md

 ### 2. Install Dependencies

-Codespace will perform this task automatically.
-But if you work locally, type:
+If you work locally, type:

 ```bash
 npm install
 ```

+Codespace should perform this task automatically.

 ### 3. Start development Server